no-glue/can-boilerplate/README.md

 `assets/media/*-embedded/`: media compiled into production CSS file (using LESS' `data-uri()`).
 Folder _excluded_ in production build.

+_Any_ empty folder will be excluded from the production build.

+_Any_ empty files in `assets/` wll be excluded from the production build.

 ## FAQ
 #### How do I disable the automatic backup when using "minify-media"?